Introduction to Web Scraping

 Download source code

-is a “node” containing detailed information about a book, making it easy to extract details like title, image, rating, price, etc.
+Each element in books is a “node” containing detailed information about a book, making it easy to extract details like title, image, rating, price, etc.